ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 ## The promise of learning a model of the world

+We operate in a world with spatial and temporal dimensions.
+A *world model* is an abstract representation of these dimensions.

 The other impression of the World Models work is the tagline *learning within a dream*.
 This was something very relevant to work I was doing as an energy data scientist.
 We had no simulator, and struggled to learn an environment model from limited amounts of customer data.

 Being able to learn an environment model is a super power in any control problem.
 Note that you can replace learn with approximate :)